symparsec: Type level string parser combinators

 Symparsec

 Type level string (Symbol) parser combinators.
 A Parsec-like for Symbols; thus, Symparsec!
-With all the features you'd expect:
+With many of the features you'd expect:

 • define parsers compositionally, largely as you would on the term level